dynamodb-toolbox/dynamodb-toolbox/README.md

 DynamoDB supports [Projection Expressions](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.ProjectionExpressions.html) that allow you to selectively return attributes when using the `get`, `query` or `scan` operations.

 The DynamoDB Toolbox provides a **Projection Builder** that allows you to generate `ProjectionExpression`s that automatically generates `ExpressionAttributeNames` as placeholders to avoid reservered word collisions.
-The libary allows you to work with both table attribute names and Entity aliases to specify projections.
+The library allows you to work with both table attribute names and Entity aliases to specify projections.

 Read operations that provide an `attributes` property accept an `array` of attribute names and/or objects that specify the Entity as the key with an array of attributes and aliases.